 Unqualified Parent Teacher

-This one really gets me.
+This homeschool myth really gets me.
 Now, my husband and I are both former teachers.
 I am K-6 and he is 6-12.
-With that being said, if you are a caring parent, if you invest in your child’s education.
-But it doesn’t take a trained teacher to homeschool.
-You can do it, too!
+With that being said, if you are a caring parent, if you invest in your child’s education YOU CAN DO IT.
+It doesn’t take a trained teacher to homeschool.
 Life is about learning.
 School teaches you to learn (yes, homeschool, too).
 There are so many resources; online games, curriculums, library resources, co-ops, and if you are really stumped and your child is having difficulty in the way you are presenting the material, you can always hire or barter with a tutor.
 Online and in person options are plentiful.

 Homeschooled kids are “normal” like any other kids.
 They are kind, funny, smart, friendly, loving, clever, spirited, brave, endearing little creatures.
 They love making new friends, they love learning and playing and are just like non-homeschooled kids.